 • India is not an ISS partner but has astronaut training programmes with NASA (Axiom mission) and Russia

-• Gaganyaan astronaut Shubhanshu Shukla scheduled for Axiom Space Mission 4 to ISS in 2025
+• Gaganyaan astronaut Shubhanshu Shukla flew on Axiom Mission 4 to ISS (June 25 – July 15, 2025) — India's second human in space after Rakesh Sharma

 Explainer